Starting an Online Course at USD

 Communicating with Students & Faculty

 As an online student, you will find that help is available every step of the way.
 If you have questions or comments, you can contact your instructor through the instructor discussion forum or via email.
 In most cases, you will receive a response typically within 24 hours, often times less.
-You are also welcome to connect with your fellow students in the student lounge.

-The discussion component of each course gives you the opportunity to connect with and learn from other students–and your professors–in a virtual setting and is often cited as one of the highlights of USD’s program.
+The discussion component of each course gives you the opportunity to connect with and learn from other students – and your professors – in a virtual setting and is often cited as one of the highlights of USD’s program.
 In the discussion forum, you will share ideas and experiences with other professionals from across the nation who are enrolled in the course with you.
 This peer-to-peer learning is an invaluable part of your USD online education.